mariam20-prog/ATM_Machine/README.md

  * control_flow_atm.py: contains the ATM Machine simulation.

  ## Conslusion
- This ATM Application serves as a practical example of object-oriented programming and interactive user interfaces in Python.
-It provides a foundation for futher enhancements, such as integrating with a database for user data management or expanding functionalities to include more banking features.
+ This ATM Machine Simulator provides a simple yet effective way for users to understand basic banking operations through a simulated environment.
+It serves as a foundational project for those looking to enhance their Python programming skills and learn about user interaction in applications.
 # ATM_Machine